Online Prediction in Sub-linear Space: Introduction

 \subsection{Organization}

 The remainder of the paper is organized as follows. \cref{sec:prelim} introduces the notations and necessary technical backgrounds. \cref{sec:baseline} describes and analyzes our baseline algorithm, which serves as a building block for our full algorithm in \cref{sec:full}.
 The lower bound is proved in \cref{sec:lower}.
+We conclude the paper in \cref{sec:con} by pointing out several future directions.